 How To Locate the Source Data for a Pivot Table

-To locate the source data, follow these steps:
+To locate the source data for a pivot table, follow these steps:

 1. Select any cell in the pivot table.

 2. On the Ribbon, under the PivotTable Tools tab, click the Options tab.

 3. In the Data group, click the top section of the Change Data Source command.

 In the Change PivotTable Data Source dialog box, you can see the the source table or range in the Table/Range box.
 This may be a worksheet reference, such as

 On the worksheet, behind the dialog box, you can see the source range, surrounded by a moving border.

 4. Click OK, to close the dialog box.